 Sofia Karim trained as an architect at the University of Edinburgh and at the Bartlett (UCL).
 She worked at Foster and Partners architects on projects including the Al-Faisaliah tower in Riyadh, Selfridges store in London and the masterplan for City Hall, home to the London Mayor and Assembly.
 Sofia also worked at Peter Eisenman Architects in New York on projects including the City of Culture, Santiago de Compostela, Spain.
 In 2013 she joined Doone Silver Kerr.
 Throughout her professional career, Sofia has engaged in her own art and architecture practice and theory, working in various mediums.
 She is a visiting critic at Westminster University.

 Helene Kazan is an artist, curator and writer.
 Her work engages an intersection of international law, architecture, and the human bodily experience of violence.
 Observed through the lived-built environment in Lebanon, Kazan’s work investigates how violence can be traced through architecture as a material sensor of an evolving integrated limit condition of conflict and capitalism.
 Kazan questions the politics of dominant methods of producing evidence that can exclude or render the human body invisible, and argues for the poetic testimony of violence as a method by which the human subject can gain further political and legal agency.
 She is a PhD candidate at the Centre for Research Architecture, Goldsmiths, University, London, and recently curated the exhibition and public programme ‘Points of Contact’ in Lebanon.
 Her work has been shown at documenta(14), the Serpentine Gallery, London, Beirut Art Center, Lebanon, Mosaic Rooms, London, Ibraaz, Strelka Institute for Media, Architecture and Design, Moscow, and HKW, Berlin, as a part of Forensis: The Architecture of Public Truth.
-Kazan is the recipient of the 2018-2020 Vera List Center Fellowship for Art and Politics at The New School, NYC.
+Kazan is the recipient of the 2018-2020 Vera List Center Fellowship for Art and Politics at The New School in New York.